Central bank of Sri Lanka keeps lending rates unchanged at 15.5 %

 WEB DESK

 The central bank of Sri Lanka has kept the lending rates unchanged at 15.5 percent following a monetary policy meeting on Thursday.
-Keeping the lending rates unchanged, the central bank of Sri Lanka said that the prevailing tight monetary policy stance is necessary to rein in any underlying demand pressures in the economy.
+AIR correspondent reports that keeping the lending rates unchanged, the central bank of Sri Lanka said that the prevailing tight monetary policy stance is necessary to rein in any underlying demand pressures in the economy.
 The bank has so far hiked rates by a record 950 basis points this year to battle runaway inflation in the island.

 Meanwhile the inflation rate has eased to 70.6 percent in October after hitting a record high of 73.7 percent in the previous month.
 The bank expects inflation to decelerate further in the ensuing period.